Offshore net and line fishery

 Other byproduct catch includes Spanish mackerel, longtail tuna, black pomfret and other finfish.

-To find out more about the proposed management arrangements for the NT offshore net and line fishery, go to the Department of Primary Industry and Resources website.
+To find out more about the proposed management arrangements for the NT offshore net and line fishery, go to the Department of Industry, Tourism and Trade website.